 A Tight Formative Feedback Fit for Students

-Published November 13, 2008 Academic , Accountability , Achievement , Authentic , Change , Education , Empowerment , Formative , Formative assessment , Improve , Student , Success , Teacher , formative feedback 1 CommentTags: Accountability, Change, Comment, Education, Feedback, Formative, formative feedback, improvement, learning, School, Success
+Published November 13, 2008 Academic , Accountability , Achievement , Authentic , Change , Education , Empowerment , Formative , Formative assessment , formative feedback , Improve , Student , Success , Teacher 1 CommentTags: Accountability, Change, Comment, Education, Feedback, Formative, formative feedback, improvement, learning, School, Success

 Today I put plastic insulation on the windows in my 1910 house.
 The insulation will keep the cold air from blowing in.
 The tricky part is to put the plastic on tightly.
 If it is not tight, then the air can blow it off.